Change Agent, Author, Advocate for Female Founders

 Living a double life?

 Anne: So let me hit on something that you hinted at, which is, this is not the only thing that you’re doing.
 You also have a marketing agency.
-This this is not your full time gig, which is really interesting.
+This is not your full time gig, which is really interesting.
 You have had to lead, but also share.
 The community is pulling a lot of the weight as well.
 Your are leading a movement.
 It’s not you.
 It’s the movement.

 Jenn: Absolutely.
 When we started doing the happy hours, I said,” I don’t have time to do this every week.”
 (Although, now I’ve decided that it’s the best part of my week so I’m there every week.)
 But I don’t want to be the leader every week.